hamlibdk/HAMLIB-SDK/README.md

 The Qt maintainers are constantly evolving and improving Qt releases in the Version 6 stream.
 It may be necessary to align the *qt6v* key to the currently available Qt version.

-- As at the time of document publication, the latest currently available Qt 6 version available to Open Source licensees is **Qt 6.6.1**.
+- As at the time of document publication, the latest currently available Qt 6 version available to Open Source licensees is **Qt 6.6.2**.

 You will be advised on the [JTSDK@GROUPS.io](JTSDK Forum) forum should changes to any of these keys be necessary.

-### Step 1: Deploy the JTSDK64-Base-3.2.3.exe Installer and JTSDK64-Tools-3.2.3.3.exe update package
+### Step 1: Deploy the JTSDK64-3.4.0.exe Installer and any available Update Packages

 ** Note that these instructions assumes a fresh Windows 10 or 11 Virtual Machine is used **

-- Deploy the **Base** installer [JTSDK64-Base-3.2.3][] inside a FRESH, FULLY UPDATED WINDOWS 10 or 11 VM.
+- Deploy the **Release** installer [JTSDK64-3.4.0][] inside a FRESH, FULLY UPDATED WINDOWS 10 or 11 VM.
-- Deploy the latest **Tools** Package [JTSDK64-Tools-3.2.3.3][] to your **Base** Deployment.
+- Deploy the latest **update** Package [JTSDK64-3.4.0-U1][] to your Deployment (if an update package exists).

 It is recommended to use all the initial default settings and file locations.

 ### Step 2: Launch the Installation Environment

-- Launch the **JTSDK64-Setup** environment from the link on your desktop
+- Launch the **JTSDK64-Setup** environment from the link on your desktop.

+A screen similar to the following should eventually appear:

 ```
 -------------------------------------------
-          JTSDK Setup v3.2.3.3
+           JTSDK Setup v3.4.0
 -------------------------------------------

-  Required Tool Status
+  Required Tools

+     PowerShell .....
+5.1.22621.2506
-     VC Runtimes ...
-Not Installed
+     VC Runtimes ....
+Installed
-     Git ...........
-Not Installed
+     Git ............
+Installed
-     OmniRig .......
-Not Installed
+     OmniRig ........
+Installed

-  Qt Script-Provisioned Tool Chain Status
+  Qt Script-Provisioned Tool Chains

     x64:

-     MinGW 8.1 .....
+     MinGW 8.1 ......
 Qt Not Installed
-     MinGW 11.2 ....
+     MinGW 11.x .....
 Qt Not Installed

-     x86:
+    x86 (Legacy: unsupported):

-     MinGW 8.1 .....
+     MinGW 8.1 ......
 Qt Not Installed

-  Optional Component Status
+  Optional Components

-     VS Code .......
+     VS Code ........
+Installed
+     Boost ..........
 Not Installed
-     Boost .........
-Not Installed

   Post Install / Manual Setup Commands

-     Main Install .. postinstall
+     Main Install ... postinstall
-     MSYS2 Shell ... msys2
+     MSYS2 Shell .... msys2

 PS C:\JTSDK64-Tools>
 ```